Hideo Kojima is collaborating with Xbox Game Studios for his next game

-Metal Gear Solid and Death Stranding creator Hideo Kojima will be partnering with Xbox Game Studios for his next game, as announced during the recent Xbox & Bethesda games showcase.
+Metal Gear Solid and Death Stranding creator Hideo Kojima will be partnering with Xbox Game Studios for his next game, as announced during the recent Xbox & Bethesda Game Showcase.

 While there isn’t any news on the game outside of being a new title, there have been recent rumours regarding what Kojima could be working on next, as well as a letter of intent for a collaboration with Microsoft reportedly being signed last year.